 Lyft, the definitely-not-a-taxi service that is not Uber, is adding a useful feature: scheduled rides.
 This means exactly what you think, giving the option to call for a, well, Lyft for some future time.
 With that said, you probably can't use scheduled rides just yet as it is currently being piloted in San Francisco.

 Assuming Lyft does roll it out to their other markets this summer as they say they will in their announcement, there will be some guidelines.
+The main thing is you cannot schedule your ride more than 24 hours in advance.
 Read More

 In its latest update, Lyft has finally added the capability to split fares among passengers.
 This is a pretty important feature and one that puts it on par with top competitor Uber, which has had fare splitting for well over a year.
 For those who travel in groups, this makes Lyft a more viable option.